Course Descriptons By Program

 CET350 - Technical Computing Using Java

-This course enables the student to acquire a thorough understanding of the Java language and its application in solving engineering-related problems.
+This course enables the student to acquire a thorough understanding of the Java language and its application in solving engineering and real world problems.
 Both Java programs and Applets will be studied.
 Emphasis is placed on efficient software development using structured programming techniques.
-Students are required to write, test and run programs using an appropriate version of Java.
-This course will also apply the object-oriented programming paradigm and build on the concepts of data abstraction, information hiding, and modularity.
-Prerequisite: CSC 124; corequisite: MAT 281.
-(3 cr.)
+Students are required to design, write, test, and run programs using an appropriate version of Java.

 CET360 - Microprocessor Engineering